dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

     For DICOM files : Send multiple dicom files to STOW-RS receiver at a time.
-    For metadata+bulkdata : DICOM attributes can be specified via command line (using -m option) or a XML file (using -f option) or can also be generated using sample metadata files by specifying (either --sc option or --xc option for images or --pdf option or --cda option).
-If all the options are specified, system will generate metadata first from sample metadata file then from file specified by user and lastly add the attributes specified individually on command line.
+    For metadata+bulkdata : DICOM attributes can be specified via command line (using -m option) or a XML file (using -f option) If both the options are specified, system will generate metadata first from sample metadata file then from file specified by user and lastly add the attributes specified individually on command line.
 The Type 1 and Type 2 attributes, if